v-jerkin/hooverbot/README.md

         The `searchIndex` name should already be `jfkindex` in `appsettings.json` and should not be changed.

-        Change the hostname of the `SearchUrl` field (the part after `https://` where it currently says `jfk-site-hostname`) to have the hostname of your own JFK Files Web app instance, which you created in the following section.
+        Change the hostname of the `SearchUrl` field (the part after `https://` where it currently says `jfk-site-hostname`) to have the hostname of your own JFK Files Web app instance, which you created in an earlier section.

 1. Copy the files from this repo's `wwwroot` folder into the Visual Studio project's `wwwroot` folder.
 These files contain the bot's user interface and client-side logic.
 Again, allow same-named files to replace existing files.